Auties00/Cobalt/README.md

 ### Donations

-If you like my work, you can donate through [Paypal](https://www.paypal.com/paypalme/my/profile).
+If you like my work, you can become a sponsor here on GitHub or tip me on [Paypal](https://www.paypal.com/paypalme/my/profile).
 I can also work on sponsored features and/or projects!

 ### Java version